lse-my459/lse-my459.github.io/index.md

 #### Summative Project

-A final project of 3,000 words will be due at the end of ST, and form 40% of the course grade.
+A final project of 3,000 words (5,000 words for MY559 students) will be due at the beginning of ST, and form
+40% of the course grade.
 This will be an original analysis of texts using some of the methods covered in class, and may focus on replicating or extending a published work.
 Additional guidelines will be issued